Smoofington/FindMyRecyclingIntellijIDEA/README.md

 ## JSON Schema

-this is what we plan to export to another app.
+This is what we plan to export to another app.

     {
      "type": "object",